arduino/help-center-content/content/Software and Downloads/Upload/Error-avrdude-when-uploading.md

    * Arduino Mega ADK Rev3
    * Arduino Nano (classic)

    If the loopback test passes, or if you can't do a loopback test, reprogramming the bootloader may resolve the issue.
-[ArduinoISP](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP) can be used for boards with AtMega chips.
-You can also search for [articles in the Help Center](https://support.arduino.cc/hc/en-us/search?utf8=%E2%9C%93&query=bootloader).
+See [Burn the bootloader on UNO, Mega, and classic Nano using another Arduino](https://support.arduino.cc/hc/en-us/articles/4841602539164-Burn-the-bootloader-on-UNO-Mega-and-classic-Nano-using-another-Arduino) or look for [other articles in the Help Center](https://support.arduino.cc/hc/en-us/search?utf8=%E2%9C%93&query=bootloader).

 ---